willyfh/msvd-indonesian/README.md

 # MSVD-Indonesian
-MSVD-Indonesian is derived from the MSVD dataset, which is obtained with the help of a machine translation service.
+MSVD-Indonesian (Paper: [link](https://arxiv.org/abs/2306.11341)) is derived from the MSVD dataset, which is obtained with the help of a machine translation service.
 This dataset can be used for multimodal video-text tasks, including text-to-video retrieval, video-to-text retrieval, and video captioning.
 Same as the original English dataset, the MSVD-Indonesian dataset contains about 80k video-text pairs.

 ## Data